hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

 This HIP also introduces the concept of token rejection.
 Here an undesired token class value is returned to the treasury with all custom fees waived.

+In summary
+- Accounts will no longer prepay for unused token association slots.
+- Association fees will be charged for those slots only when a token is actually associated with an account.
+- Accounts can designate the desire to receive any airdrop by setting their account auto token association configuration to unlimited (-1).
+- Automatically created accounts using public keys or EVM addresses will be configured to recieve unlimited airdrops.
+- Token senders may avoid errors on airdrop transfer attempts by utilizing the `TokenAirdrop` transaction.
+- Intended airdrop receiver accounts can choose to accept a token airdrop by utilizing the `TokenClaimAirdrop` transaction.
+- Airdrop sender accounts can change their mind and cancel a pending airdrop transfer by utilizing the `TokenCancelAirdrop` transaction.
+- Token holders can get rid of unwanted tokens without paying exorbitant and potentially malicious fees regardless of how they acquired the token (manual or automatic association) by utilizing the `TokenReject` transaction.

 ## Motivation

 The concept of `token associations` was added to Hedera to protect the network and its